-Whether it’s for you or for a loved one, making long-term plans for the future is a smart move.
-We can’t tell you what will happen, but we can help you to take the right steps to ensure your interests, or those of a loved one, are protected, rights are respected and wishes are carried out.
+Whether it’s for you or for a loved one, taking the right steps to ensure your interests, or those of a loved one, are protected, rights are respected and wishes carried out, is important.

-In these circumstances it will be necessary to obtain an order made by the Court of Protection appointing a deputy.
-A deputy is appointed to make ongoing decisions regarding a person’s property and financial affairs or sometimes their health and welfare, when they are unable to make those decisions themselves.
-Anyone over the age of 18 can be appointed as a deputy but it is usually a family member, close friend or a solicitor.
-The Court of Protection will look at whether there is anyone who has a close connection to the person lacking capacity and would be able to carry out the role of deputy.
-If there is no one suitable then it may be appropriate for a solicitor to be appointed as professional deputy.
+Anyone over the age of 18 can be appointed as a Deputy but it is usually a family member, close friend or a solicitor.
+The Court of Protection will look at whether there is anyone who has a close connection to the person lacking capacity and would be able to carry out the role of Deputy.
+If there is no one suitable then it may be appropriate for a solicitor to be appointed as Professional Deputy.

-If you’re concerned about losing capacity or are looking to protect a family member or friend’s interests, give our Court of Protection solicitors a call today on 0800 118 1500.
-Trust in Talbots Law.
+If you’re concerned about losing capacity or are looking to protect a family member or friend’s interests, give our New Business Team a call today on 0800 118 1500 to arrange a meeting with one of the Court of Protection solicitors.

 Ask us a question